atlanhq/camelot/docs/lattice.rst

    :scale: 50%
    :align: left

-Since dimensions of a PDF and its image vary; table contours, intersections and segments are scaled and translated to the PDF's coordinate space.
+Since dimensions of a pdf and its image vary; table contours, intersections and segments are scaled and translated to the pdf's coordinate space.
 A representation of the table is then created using these scaled coordinates.

 .. image:: assets/table.png
    :height: 674